-Palestinian leader meets with pope ahead of Paris summit
+In talks with Palestinians, Vatican cites sacred Jerusalem

 - 13 of the worst events that happened on Friday the 13th

-After the papal meeting, Abbas will open an embassy of his own: The Palestinian embassy to the Holy See, fruit of recent accords in which the Vatican formally recognized the “Palestinian state.”

-On Sunday, France is hosting more than 70 countries at a Mideast peace summit that marks the final chance for the Obama administration to lay out its positions for the region.
-No tangible progress is expected.
+“We hope that this news is not true because it is not encouraging and will disrupt and hinder the peace process,” he said.
+He urged Trump to open a dialogue with the Israelis and Palestinians.

-U.S. President-elect Donald Trump hasn’t yet laid out a clear policy for the regionnwin, but has signaled he will be more sympathetic to Israel’s hard-line right than previous administrations.
-He has also vowed to move the U.S. embassy from Tel Aviv to Jerusalem.
+Trump hasn’t yet laid out a clear Mideast policy, but has signaled he will be more sympathetic to Israel’s hard-line right than previous administrations.
+He has also vowed to move the U.S. embassy.

-Abbas has written to Trump warning of the risks of such a move and asked him to reconsider, while also flagging the concern to Arab and other world leaders, said the Palestinian foreign minister, Riyad Malki.

-“The president will raise this issue with the pope on Saturday in the Vatican,” he told The Associated Press.
+The Vatican has long sought an internationally guaranteed status for Jerusalem that safeguards its sacred character.
+In its communique after the Abbas meeting, the Holy See didn’t refer to Jerusalem by name but said that during the talks: “Emphasis was placed on the importance of safeguarding the sanctity of the holy places for believers of all three of the Abrahamic religions.”

+During the meeting, Abbas presented Francis with gifts recalling Christianity’s birthplace in the Holy Land, including a stone from the Church of the Holy Sepulcher in Jerusalem and documentation about the ongoing restoration of the Church of the Nativity in Bethlehem.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.